imakhija/njmvc-appointment-notifier/README.md

 - Scrapes NJMVC appointment availability for specific locations and service types
 - Sends email notifications when new appointments are found
 - Prevents duplicate emails if appointments haven't changed
+- Filter appointments based on availability by specifying date ranges and timings for days of the week

 ---